arp95/turtlebot_astar/README.md

 ### Results
-The following is an example of A-star algorithm applied on a rigid robot:
+The following is an example of A-star algorithm applied on a rigid robot (green - explored region and red - backtrack path):
 ![Screenshot](screen.png)

 ### Software Required